mattstyles/vfj-content/soap/brackets-sprint-25/content.md

 Normally with a text editor this would be done via the preferences, no big deal.
 As of yet Brackets has no easily configurable preferences and it could be that whichever editor you’re using doesn’t support file organisation like this so you’d be stuck.
 Not so with Brackets, we can change that right up if we’re comfortable with javascript.

-_If you haven’t already got Brackets up and running then head on over to the [download section](http://download.brackets.io/) and get yourself the latest build, currently sprint 25_
+_If you haven’t already got Brackets up and running then head on over to the [download section](http://download.brackets.io/) and get yourself the latest build, currently sprint 25._

-With Brackets installed we want to do a little digging into the meat of it and find out what we want to change so open up finder, right click on the Brackets Sprint 25 application (or whichever sprint is current), show package contents and navigate through `/contents/www` to have a look at what Brackets really is.
+With Brackets installed we want to do a little digging into the meat of it and find out what we want to change so open up finder, right click on the Brackets Sprint 25 application (or whichever sprint is current), show package contents and navigate through to `/contents/www/` to have a look at what Brackets really is.

 The vast majority of Brackets is written using Javascript, CSS (specifically the [Less](http://www.lesscss.org/) flavour) and HTML.